Born the daughter of Winston and Regina, the name Winstina was a natural choice for their first child. It is a blend of both names.

 iMentor As a part of this program, Winstina was placed with a high school student who immigrated from Haiti to NYC.
 In order to be a mentor she pulled from her experiences of being mentored in high school by her advisor Jon and in college by her mentors Deepak, Benjamin, and Kate.
 She fundraised on behalf of iMentor for its programing.

-WordPress NYC Meetup & WordCamp NYC 2016 She is a co-organizer of WPNYC Meetups.
+WordPress NYC Meetup & WordCamp NYC 2016, 2017 and 2018 She is a co-organizer of WPNYC Meetups.
 Her events are sponsored by A2 Hosting and are tailored to content creators and WordPress.com users.
-Recently, she has taught sessions on how to develop a niche blog, and theme selection.
-As co-organizer for WCNYC at the United Nations, she sought a strong representation of women speakers working as the lead organizer of speaker selections.
+She’s taught sessions on how to develop a niche blog and theme selection.

-Guided by her knowledge of the open source software and planning and public policy, she was a Lightning Talk Speaker at the inaugural WordCamp US (WCUS) in 2015, and WCUS 2016.
+Guided by her knowledge of the open source software WordPress, and planning and public policy, she was a Lightning Talk Speaker at the inaugural WordCamp US (WCUS) in 2015, as well as in 2016, and 2017.

 City and Regional Planner

 Winstina has a Master of City and Regional Planning and Bachelor of Arts in Planning and Public Policy.
-She has the dual ability of, and is open to, working as a Planner and a Digital Media Strategist to conceptualize, design, and execute online outreach campaigns in planning and public policy.
+She has the dual ability to work as a Planner and a site builder to conceptualize, design and execute online outreach campaigns in planning and public policy using WordPress CMS.

 Entrepreneur and Writer